Part 4 of our Back to Basics series.

 Now if you really hate formulas, the basic message here is to spend less than you make and have a plan to work toward your financial goals (this part is also important because when we don’t have a plan for our excess money, it usually disappears).

 We have a cash flow calculator that you might find very useful in your journey.
-You can click below to access it.
+Click here to calculate your cash flow.

 Progress toward your financial goals is fueled by your cash flow.
 The worst response is to not be aware of it.
 You must respect cash flow as the most important factor in achieving your financial goals.